afforeroc/mealy-machine/README.md

 pip3 show graphviz
 ```

-## Run Mealy Machine app
+## Configure and run Mealy Machine app
-Mealy machine is an interactive app that receives input data by commands (step by step).
-It is necessary input specific data in specific order because don't be there text that indicates when input the requested data.
+The app do:
+* Build a functional Mealy machine.
+* Draw and print a directed graph that represents the machine.
+* Process sample input strings into translated strings.

-For next input data forms it used this statement:
+With purpose of explaining app execution it used this following statement.
+> e.g.
+* English (traduced): *" A Mealy machine with input alphabet {0,1} and output alphabet {s, n} that produces as output 's' if last two digits of a string are same and 'n' if they are different"*
-* Spanish(original): "Construir una máquina de Mealy con alfabeto de entrada {0,1} y alfabeto de salida {s,n} que produzca como salida ’s’ si los dos últimos dígitos de la cadena binaria son iguales y ’n’ si son diferentes"
+* Spansh(original): *"Un máquina de Mealy con alfabeto de entrada {0,1} y alfabeto de salida {s,n} que produzca como salida 's' si los dos últimos dígitos de una cadena son iguales y 'n' si son diferentes"*

-* English(translated): "Construct a Mealy machine with input alphabet {0,1} and output alphabet {s, n} that produces as output ’s’ if the last two digits of the binary string are the same and ’n’ if they are different"
+Based on the above statement, a Mealy machine was built obtained a transition state table and a state-answer table.

+* Table 1- transition state table

 | State | Input<br> 0 1 |
 |:-----:|:-----:|